eslint/eslint/docs/rules/no-template-curly-in-string.md

+# no-template-curly-in-string

-# Disallow template literal placeholder syntax in regular strings (no-template-curly-in-string)
+Disallows template literal placeholder syntax in regular strings.

 ECMAScript 6 allows programmers to create strings containing variable or expressions using template literals, instead of string concatenation, by writing expressions like `${variable}` between two backtick quotes (\`).
 It can be easy to use the wrong quotes when wanting to use template literals, by writing `"${variable}"`, and end up with the literal value `"${variable}"` instead of a string containing the value of the injected expressions.